How to Change a Keg: Transform Your Tap Skills

 A keg tap is part of the beer dispensing system that can be changed anytime.
 You may want to change it due to a malfunctioning tap, a change in beer type, or simply to clean the tap thoroughly.
 No matter the reason, here is the step-by-step guide to changing a keg tap:

-1. Turn off the CO2 tank and unplug the beer line from the keg tap
+1. Turn off the CO2 tank and unplug beer line from the keg tap

 2. Use a faucet wrench to remove the old keg tap from the keg.
 You can also twist counter clockwise.
 Don’t use force when twisting, as this could damage the valve.

 3. Clean the keg valve with a sanitizing solution and let it dry.
 This will help kill bacteria that can affect your beer.
-Ensure you use a food-grade sanitizer.
+Make sure you use a food-grade sanitizer.

-4. Attach the new keg tap using the faucet wrench or twist it clockwise until it locks in place.
+4. Attach your new keg tap using the faucet wrench or twist it clockwise until it locks in place.

 5. Connect the beer line to the new keg tap and tighten the clamp securely.